Elias Cornelius Boudinot: Early life and education

 Born August 1, 1835, at New Echota, Cherokee Nation (present-day Gordon County, Georgia); Elias Cornelius Boudinot was the son of Elias, a Cherokee National leader, and his wife Harriet Ruggles (née Gold) Boudinot (1805–1836), a young woman of English-American descent from a prominent family in Cornwall, Connecticut.
 They had met there when his father was a student at a local school for Native Americans.
-The senior Elias Boudinot became editor of the Cherokee Phoenix from 1828-1832; it was the first newspaper founded by a Native American nation and published in their language.
+The senior Elias Boudinot became editor of the Cherokee Phoenix from 1828 to 1832; it was the first newspaper founded by a Native American nation and published in their language.
 He published articles in English and Cherokee, and had type cast for the syllabary created by Sequoyah.
 The newspaper was distributed across the United States and internationally.

 His parents named this son Elias Cornelius Boudinot, after the missionary Elias Cornelius, who had selected his father to attend the Foreign Mission School in Connecticut.
 Elias was the fifth of six children.
 The year the boy was born, his father and other leaders had signed the Treaty of New Echota, ceding the remainder of Cherokee lands in the Southeast in exchange for removal to Indian Territory and lands west of the Mississippi River.
 Boudinot's mother Harriet died in 1836, several months after her seventh child was stillborn.
 The family moved to Indian Territory prior to the forced removal of 1838.

 In 1839, when Boudinot was four years old, his father and other Treaty Party leaders were assassinated by Cherokee opponents for having given up the communal tribal lands, which was considered a capital offense.
 His uncle Stand Watie survived an attack the same day.
 For their safety, Boudinot and his siblings were sent back to Connecticut to their mother's family.
 The Golds ensured the children received good educations.
 As a youth, Boudinot studied engineering in Manchester, Vermont.